natwonglakhon/High-order-quantum-trajectory-simulation/README.md

-This repository contains Python scripts for simulating quantum trajectories using higher-order methods from the literature, and for analysing the resulting conditioned states via trace-distance measures and histograms.
+This repository contains Python scripts for simulating quantum trajectories using higher-order methods from the literature, and for analysing the resulting conditioned states via trace-distance measures (error analysis).

 The code is intended to reproduce the numerical simulations used in our work on high-order quantum trajectory reconstruction.